18 Steps to Get Your First Backlinks – A Beginners Guide

 To find the most relevant keywords use Google’s Keyword Tool.
 The next step is to set up your news feed.
 This is where you follow the newsmakers in your niche (you would include your content as well of course).

 You may be scratching your head right now and wondering – why you would share other people’s content along with your own?

 Scoop.It is a content curation site.
 You are in the position to increase your perceived authority on a chosen topic simply through your presentation of the information shared.

 Don’t blindly share news in your niche, make it your own by sharing your personal take on curated articles.
 It’s all in the presentation – you can even update images and teasers to handcraft your message.

 9. Friends & Family – This is the most simple technique of all.
 Do you happen to know anyone with an online presence?
-If so, ask them to link to your site.
+If so, ask them to link to your site like this.
 It’s one of the quickest and easiest ways to get some link juice.
 Don’t worry if the sites are in unrelated fields – you will have the opportunity to connect with people in your niche as your site grows and develops, but for the time being, every little bit helps.

 Here’s a link I got from a buddy of mine in the mortgage industry.

 10. Business Associates – ask your lawyer, real estate agent, tax preparer, anyone you do business with, if they will link to your site.
 We don’t care what industry they are in for now.
 Any backlink will do.
 You could even write a guest post on their site, which would be even better.
 For example, I recently did business with a travel consultant, who helped me sign up for a couple credit cards with travel perks.
 I then asked him if I could write a post about life insurance and travel for his site and he agreed.